 Health Unit Coordinator Training, Degree and Course Info

-Health unit coordinators, also called unit secretaries or ward clerks, perform administrative tasks in healthcare facilities, including coordinating patient activities, managing inventory, maintaining documents and prepping patient charts.
+Health unit coordinators, also called unit secretaries or ward clerks, perform administrative tasks in healthcare facilities.
+These tasks include coordinating patient activities, managing inventory, maintaining documents and prepping patient charts.
 They may also work directly with patients, taking vital signs.
 Certificate programs offer formal training in the field.
-Read on to learn about common courses, professional certification and the employment outlook, including salary projections.

 - Medical terminology